One of the most frequently asked questions on this website and it's associated Facebook page is "can you recommend some great Route 66 motels?"

 So here you go...
 Part 1 in a series of posts recommending great Route 66 motels - I hope you enjoy!

-(The order of the 10 motels listed is based purely on the order in which they would appear if travelling east to west.)
+(Please bear in mind that the order of the 10 motels listed below is based purely on the order in which they would appear if travelling east to west.)

 For more info on the CarlinVilla Motel, click here.